OpenDSA/OpenDSA/RST/source/Glossary.rst

       The set on which a :term:`partial order` is defined is called a partially ordered set.

+   partition
+      In :term:`quicksort`, the process of splitting a list into two sublists, such that one sublist has values less than the :term:`pivot` value, and the other with values greater than the pivot.
+This process takes :math:`\Theta(i)` time on a sublist of length :math:`i`.

    permutation
       A permutation of a sequence :math:`\mathbf{S}`
       is the members of :math:`\mathbf{S}` arranged in some order.